HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   )
 }}

+{# TODO y axis here should just say "Percent", I think as for the different bars it's percent of pages and percent of elements }

 In the early days of responsive images, some browsers only supported `x` descriptors, but clearly `w` descriptors are currently by far the most favored.

-While it can be common to choose image candidates which are spaced by dimension, for example widths of  720px,  1200px, 1800px there are also approaches to give more linear payload steps, for example say a series of images which are say 50kb in difference.
+While it can be common to choose image candidates which are spaced by dimension (rendering every image at a set of pre-chosen widths, e.g. 720px, 1200px, and 1800px) there are also approaches to give more linear payload steps (e.g. a series of resources which are 50kb in difference).
 Tools like the [Responsive Image Breakpoints Generator](https://www.responsivebreakpoints.com/) can be useful in facilitating this.

 #### Sizes